ArcadeAI/arcade-mcp/README.md

 ## What is Arcade AI?

-[Arcade AI](https://arcade-ai.com?ref=github) offers developer-focused tooling and APIs designed to improve the capabilities of LLM applications (like agents).
+[Arcade AI](https://arcade-ai.com?ref=github) offers developer-focused tooling and APIs designed to improve the capabilities of LLM applications and agents.

-By providing an authentication and authorization layer for agents and the tools they use, Arcade AI connects agentic applications with your users' data and services - like accessing their gmail, github, zoom, spotify, linkedin, and more.
+By providing an authentication and authorization layer for agents and the tools agents use, Arcade AI connects agentic applications with your users' data and services - like accessing their Gmail, GitHub, Zoom, Spotify, LinkedIn, and more.

-For more, check out our [documentation](https://docs.arcade-ai.com).
+To learn more, check out our [documentation](https://docs.arcade-ai.com).

 _Pst. hey, you, join our stargazers!
 It's free!_